Kohlberg Theory of Moral Development-B.Ed Notes

 Stage-V: Social Contract/ Individual Right

-This stage includes the use of punishment so that the children refrains from doing the action and continues to obey the rules.
+- This stage includes the use of punishment so that the children refrain from doing the action and continue to obey the rules.

-In this stage, the person is said to judge the morality of an action based on how it satisfies the individual need of the doer.
+- In this stage, the person is said to judge the morality of an action based on how it satisfies the individual needs of the doer.

 Level-2: Conventional Morality

-The second level of morality involves stage III and IV of moral development.
+- The second level of morality involves stages III and IV of moral development.
 At the conventional level, we begin to internalize the moral standard of value adult role models

-In this stage, a person judges an action based on the societal roles and social expectation before him
+- In this stage, a person judges an action based on the societal roles and social expectations before him

-This stage includes respecting the authorities and following the rules, as well as doing a person’s duty.
-The society is the main consideration of a person at this stage.
+- This stage includes respecting the authorities and following the rules, as well as doing a person’s duty.
+Society is the main consideration of a person at this stage.

-Or A policeman refuses the money offered to him under the table and arrest the offender because he believes this is his duty as an officer of maintaining peace and order in the society
+- Or A policeman refuses the money offered to him under the table and arrests the offender because he believes this is his duty as an officer to maintain peace and order in society

 Level-3: Post-Conventional Morality ( Late Adolescence/Adulthood)